RSCJacksonLab/landscapy/docs/cookbook/simulation/binary-nk.md

 # Generate binary NK landscapes

 The binary NK model combines contributions from `N` binary sites, each coupled to `K` other sites.
-Increasing `K` changes the model's interaction structure;
+Increasing `K` changes the model's interaction structure.
-it does not guarantee monotonic ruggedness in any one random realization.

 ## Input